Liam Boyce

-Liam Boyce (born 8 April 1991) is a Northern Irish professional footballer who plays as a forward for Scottish Premiership club Heart of Midlothian and the Northern Ireland national team.
+Liam Boyce (born 8 April 1991) is a Northern Irish professional footballer who plays as a forward for League of Ireland Premier Division club Derry City and the Northern Ireland national team.

 Boyce began his career at Cliftonville and returned to the club following a short spell at Werder Bremen II.
 He has since played for Ross County, Burton Albion and joined Heart of Midlothian in January 2020.
-Boyce has also represented the Northern Ireland national football team.
+Boyce made his debut for the Northern Ireland national team in February 2011.

 Club career

 Cliftonville

 Boyce began his career at Cliftonville, scoring 19 goals in his debut season.
 He won the IFA Premiership Player of the Month Award for April 2010, and was named the Northern Ireland Football Writers' Player of the Year for the 2009–10 season.
 Boyce is from the Lower Falls in Belfast.
 He played for Immaculata for most of his youth years, during this time he attended St Joseph's Primary School Slate Street and St Mary's Grammar School, located on the Glen Road in Belfast, he spent all his secondary school years there and went on to study A Levels.

-As his ability and skills in his football career developed he was spotted by Cliftonville, and they signed him.
+He was spotted by Cliftonville, and they signed him.
 He spent his first year there playing in the reserves but in the 2009–10 season, Boyce became a first team regular.

-Boyce went on trial with Scottish club Celtic in July 2010, and then held discussions in mid-August 2010 about a move to German club SpVgg Greuther Fürth.
-However, the move collapsed a few days later.
+Boyce went on trial with Scottish club Celtic in July 2010, and then held discussions in mid-August 2010 about a move to German club Greuther Fürth, but the move collapsed a few days later.